Liquid nitrogen

 Vessels containing liquid nitrogen must NOT be transported in the passenger compartment of a vehicle.
 They should be isolated from the cabin, ideally on a ventilated flatbed or similar structure.
 Transporting vessels in a car boot connected to the passenger compartment is not permitted.
 Adherence to ADR regulations is required.

 For transport volumes exceeding 1,000 kg, full ADR-S regulations apply.
-For less than 1,000 kg, ensure that the vessel is correctly marked, labeled, securely sealed with a safety valve, and accompanied by a transport document and fire extinguisher.
+For less than 1,000 kg, ensure that the vessel is correctly marked, labelled, securely sealed with a safety valve, and accompanied by a transport document and fire extinguisher.
 The transport declaration should include details of the contents, the sender and recipient information, and the gross weight of the filled vessel.
 During transit, the vessel must be securely fastened to prevent tipping and placed in a well-ventilated area.

 Equipment and facilities